Justin80s/skills-ML-AI-blog/index.md

 ---

 # Knowledge sharing on topics around ML/AL, Cyber Security, Systems and More ...
-## Content open for individuals to read, explore and may require amendments due to errors
+## Content open to all individuals to read and explore which may require amendments due to limited knowledge